 High chirality means the story has tension that deserves inspection.
 It may be a genuine contradiction.
 It may be a hidden context variable.
 It may be a missing record.
 It may be source framing.
 It may be an unsupported synthesis that sounds better than it is.

-The system treats chirality as diagnostic rather than automatically bad.
-Productive conflict often has high chirality.
-The point is to measure it, decompose it, and decide whether it can be resolved by evidence, context, access modeling, or explicit uncertainty.
+The system treats chirality as diagnostic.
+Productive conflict can have high chirality.
+The engine measures the residual, decomposes it, and assigns it to evidence gaps, hidden context, access limits, or explicit uncertainty.

 The Oracle Boundary